codelab-fun/codelab/CONTRIBUTING.md

 ### Code Style

+## Autoformatting
+If you are using Intellij/Webstorm:
+`Settings -> Code Style -> TypeScript -> Spaces Tab -> Check “ES6 import/export braces”`

+# Linter
 Angular Codelab comes with its own linter settings.
 If you're not sure your linter is picking up on them, please run `ng lint` and fix any styling errors before submitting.